Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Details of Section

-\paragraph{Clause gadget.} A clause gadget in general position has the same properties as the one for thin polygons (Figure~\ref{fig:clauseGadgetGeneralN4}(a)).
-The reflex vertices are perturbed such that a stabbing number greater than 4 would require all in-stabs to propagate 0 values (Figure~\ref{fig:clauseGadgetGeneralN4}(b)).
-For any other combination of values, there exists a partition with stabbing number at most 4 where each in-stab that propagates 1 intersects exactly one reflex segment, and each in-stab that propagates 0 does not intersect any reflex segment.
-Figure~\ref{fig:clauseGadgetGeneralN4}(c) and (d) illustrate such choices when at least one incoming value is 1.
+\paragraph{Clause gadget\ARXIVVERSIONONLY{.}} A clause gadget in general position has the same properties as the one for thin polygons (Figure~\ref{fig:clauseGadgetGeneralN4}(a)).
+The reflex vertices are perturbed such that a stabbing number greater than~$ 4 $ would require all in-stabs to propagate~$ 0 $ values (Figure~\ref{fig:clauseGadgetGeneralN4}(b)).
+For any other combination of values, there exists a partition with stabbing number at most~$ 4 $ where each in-stab that propagates~$ 1 $ intersects exactly one reflex segment, and each in-stab that propagates~$ 0 $ does not intersect any reflex segment.
+Figure~\ref{fig:clauseGadgetGeneralN4}(c-d) illustrates such choices when at least one incoming value is~$ 1 $.